alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-25-Docker-Containers - 2.markdown

 ### Example no. 1: delete all "mongo"-named containers:

 The following example uses a mixture of batch commands (running on the Windows host) and Linux commands running in the Docker container.
+It is clearly not efficient at all as it is much simpler to simply use batch `for` and `if` in Windows, but it is just an example to show that it actually works.

 ```
 docker ps -a